juztin/misty/README.md

 ### Prerequisites

-The only requirements to use the helper scripts are having `Geth` installed, and a `Bash` shell.
+The only requirements to use the helper scripts are having `Geth` and `Mist` installed, and a `Bash` shell.

 ### Setup